What is ROM memory? Types of ROM memory

 2.1.
 ROM memory (Read Only Memory)

-ROM is non-volatile memory, stored data is not lost when the computer is turned off.
-It is used to store BIOS program.
+ROM is a type of non-volatile memory, which means that any stored data is not lost when the computer is turned off.
+It is commonly used to store BIOS programs.

-The BIOS program stores the specifications of the hardware components, startup program of computer is pre-loaded by the manufacturer.
+The BIOS program stores the specifications of the hardware components, and the manufacturer pre-installs the startup program for the computer.

 How to recognize ROM BIOS on mainboard?